vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 - Static instrument discovery can include every reachable bytecode branch, while recipe analysis may depend on executed driver state.
 Preserve that distinction when considering a shared replacement for format reference sets.
-- Five formats copy a decoded stream into several playback tracks.
-Sharing those commands must retain each channel's independent VM state and the TrackId mapping used by source-command lookup; merely hiding the copy loop would not simplify that representation.
 - Establish shared sounding-voice continuity before unifying note instrument selection across variant preparation, synth selection, and MIDI pitch context.
   PitchTransitionIntent::previousNote can express continuity before note flags